Dunning-Kruger effect

 • do not jump to conclusions;

-• manage your confidence - as a rule, it will decrease as your knowledge and experience increase.
-Remember this.
+• calibrate your confidence — it naturally adjusts as your knowledge and experience grow.

 If you are constantly working on yourself, learning something new, developing your skills, then this syndrome is not an issue for you.
-But keep in mind that if you are an expert in a certain area, then in others you may be an amateur.
+But keep in mind that if you are an expert in a given field, you may still be a beginner in other areas.